What is a Municipal Bond?

 A municipal bond, commonly referred to as a 'muni' bond, is a debt security issued by a state or local government.

 The purchaser of a municipal bond is effectively loaning money to a government entity, which will make a predetermined number of interest and principal payments to the purchaser.
 Issuers typically use municipal bond proceeds to finance day-to-day operating activities or capital expenditures for the public good such as road, hospital, school, or infrastructure projects.

-There are many kinds of municipal bonds, but the two most prominent are general .
-General and obligation are repaid with taxes collected by the issuer.
-They are unsecured and generally have maturities of at least 10 years. are repaid with the revenue generated by the projects financed with the proceeds (such as a toll road).
+There are many kinds of municipal bonds, but the two most prominent are general obligation bonds and revenue bonds.
+General obligation bonds are repaid with taxes collected by the issuer.
+They are unsecured and generally have maturities of at least 10 years.
+Revenue bonds are repaid with the revenue generated by the projects financed with the bond proceeds (such as a toll road).

-Municipal may be purchased directly from the issuer at the time of issuance or in the secondary through a broker/dealer.
-One of the most popular ways to invest in municipal is by purchasing of a municipal fund.
+Municipal bonds may be purchased directly from the issuer at the time of issuance or in the secondary market through a broker/dealer.
+One of the most popular ways to invest in municipal bonds is by purchasing shares of a municipal bond fund.